AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 - A scalar value (int, double, datetime, string, bool, ID, etc.)
 - A custom enumeration
 - A relationship to another Event Type
-- A relationship to a type from an adjacent service (assets, stream, etc.)
+- A relationship to a type from an adjacent service (such as assets)
 - A collection of any of these things

 Event Types have the following base properties: